Stanford Track and Field Recruiting Standards

 Fast Track Recruiting Founder Willy Wood spent 20 years as Head Track & Field Coach at Columbia University and nearly 30 years in NCAA Division I coaching and recruiting.
 That perspective matters when interpreting recruiting standards, coach support, admissions, and the real difference between a posted standard and a viable recruiting opportunity.

-In evaluating prospective recruits, their coaching staff will typically consider:
+In evaluating prospective recruits, Stanford’s coaching staff will typically consider:

 Current personal bests